zalo/Symplex/README.md

 - Implement the conversion of a block of that language's code to a SymPy string (`convertToSympy()`) inside a new `*LANGUAGE*Support.ts` file.
 - Throughout `extension.ts`, add a new case for your [language's identifier](https://code.visualstudio.com/docs/languages/identifiers), calling your `convertToSympy()` function.
 - In `python/symplex.py`, add a case for your language's conversion (SymPy supports codegen in many languages already, so check to see if it's already there).
-- Test it by building the extension with `F5`!
+- Add it to the `package.json` as well and Test it by building the extension with `F5`!

 ### Future Work